thebigtoona/listy/README.md

-# listy
+# Listy
-a simple list application
+a simple list application made with html, bootstrap & jquery

+## Picture Credit
+Thanks to Aziz Acharki(unsplash) for the photo used